Original post on my old site

 For finding what values can "stubby_method" be, you can set it to "/ServerStatus.GetServices" with an empty "stubby_request" and it will return a nice "rpc.ServiceList" listing all the services (And their methods) the target supports.

-4. If successful, the call will return a JSON PB message with "stubby_response" as its only field, it'll have the response PB message bytes (In binary wire format).
+<PB> are the PB message bytes (In binary wire format). - If successful, the call will return a JSON PB message with "stubby_response" as its only field, it'll have the response PB message bytes (In binary wire format).

 Nevertheless, I reported this to Google and it got a P1 priority.